203 SCHOOL LEAVER DATA - STUDENT

 Curriculum Requirements in Effect During School Year

-Completion of the minimum curriculum and credit requirements for the Recommended high school graduation program applicable to students in general education and participated in the statewide assessment instrument identified in the IEP
+**Completed the minimum curriculum and credit requirements for the Recommended High School Program applicable to students in general education and participated in or were exempted from the statewide assessment instrument identified in the IEP.

 General Education